 I wondered whether we like the past to be…past.
 Distant from us, and as polished, clean and neat, as we want it to be, ready to visit whenever we feel like it – in a book, in a park, in a restored citadel or in a museum.

-But what if we tried to truly learning from ancient ways of living and give them a new life: how could this make our cities more sustainable – environmentally, socially and financially?
+But what if we tried to truly learn from ancient ways of living and give them a new life: how could this make our cities more sustainable – environmentally, socially and financially?

 Water can also have a great political power and a religious meaning.
 What happens if there is no water for the ablution for prayer?
 Or the dispute over water in case of building a dam leads to war because of a dispute over who has the power to control the River Nile?
 We should think about what we can do to safeguard this valuable resource and what policies can ensure equitable access to water, both for humans and for ecosystems.
 Water is a human right and essential for all life.